John O'Connor (cardinal): Priesthood

-O'Connor joined the United States Navy Chaplain Corps in 1952 during the Korean War.He was eventually named rear admiral and chief of chaplains of the Navy in 1975.He obtained approval for the establishment of the RP [Religious Program Specialist] Enlisted Rating, and oversaw the process of standing up this rating.
+O'Connor joined the United States Navy Chaplain Corps in 1952 during the Korean War.He was eventually named rear admiral and chief of chaplains of the Navy in 1975.He obtained approval for the establishment of the RP [Religious Program Specialist] Enlisted Rating and oversaw the process of standing up this rating.
 The RP rating provided chaplains with a dedicated enlisted community.
-The Vatican named O'Connor as an honorary prelate of his holiness on October 27, 1966.
+The Vatican named O'Connor an honorary prelate of his holiness on October 27, 1966.

 O'Connor received a doctorate in political science from Georgetown University in Washington, D.C., where he studied under future United Nations ambassador Jeane Kirkpatrick.
 Kirkpatrick said of O'Connor that he was "... surely one of the two or three smartest graduate students I've ever had."

 Auxiliary Bishop of the Military Vicariate US

 On April 24, 1979, Pope John Paul II appointed O'Connor as an auxiliary bishop of the Military Vicariate for the United States and titular bishop of Cursola.
 He was consecrated to the episcopate on May 27, 1979, at St. Peter's Basilica in Rome by John Paul himself, with Cardinals Duraisamy Lourdusamy and Eduardo Somalo acting as co-consecrators.